3.4 Children Living Away from Home: Guidance

 Children's Social Care must satisfy themselves as to the suitability of the private foster carer, their household and accommodation.

-Further information and resources for professionals on private fostering are available on the BSCB website.
+Further information and resources for professionals on private fostering are available on the BSCP website.

 Children on Foreign Exchange Visits or Homestays